What Books of Accounts Do You Actually Need?

 If you run a business in the Philippines, you’re required by law to keep books of accounts.
 It doesn’t matter how big or small your business is.
 If you’re registered with the BIR, you need proper records.

-This guide is based on RMC No. 29-2019, which lays out the rules for keeping, maintaining, and registering books of accounts under the National Internal Revenue Code (NIRC).
+This guide is based on Revenue Memorandum Circular No. 29-2019 (Bureau of Internal Revenue memorandum-circular index, issued March 2019; retrieved March 2026), which lays out the rules for keeping, maintaining, and registering books of accounts under the National Internal Revenue Code (NIRC).

 Who needs to keep books?